Georges Perec

+Plaque in tribute to Georges Perec by Christophe Verdon.
+Café de la Mairie, Place Saint-Sulpice in Paris.
+Note the absence of the letter E.

 Georges Perec (/fr/; 7 March 1936 – 3 March 1982) was a French novelist, filmmaker, documentalist, and essayist.
 He was a member of the Oulipo group.
 His father died as a soldier early in the Second World War and his mother was killed in the Holocaust.
 Many of his works deal with absence, loss, and identity, often through word play.

 Early life

 Born in a working-class district of Paris, Perec was the only son of Icek Judko and Cyrla (Schulewicz) Peretz, Polish Jews who had emigrated to France in the 1920s.
 He was a distant relative of the Yiddish writer Isaac Leib Peretz.
 Perec's father, who enlisted in the French Army during World War II, died in 1940 from untreated gunfire or shrapnel wounds, and his mother was killed in the Holocaust, probably in Auschwitz sometime after 1943.
 Perec was taken into the care of his paternal aunt and uncle in 1942, and in 1945, he was formally adopted by them.